 Shopping Tips for the October Tourmaline Birthstone

-There are many factors you need to think about when you’re shopping for a tourmaline.
+There are many factors you need to think about when you’re shopping for a tourmaline birthstone.
 Its price will mainly depend on the color, clarity, and size of the tourmaline.
-The most expensive tourmalines are red, pink, blue, and green tourmalines.
+The most expensive tourmaline birthstones are red, pink, blue, and green tourmalines.
 While black tourmalines are the most common, they’re also the least valuable.
-The reason for this is because they can absorb light, making them seem entirely opaque.
+The reason for this is that they can absorb light, making them seem entirely opaque.

 Tourmalines are less expensive than some popular precious stones, and they can be great replacements for emeralds, rubies, sapphires, and even colored diamonds.
 Since tourmalines are made in hydrothermal environments, it’s normal for the liquid to be trapped in their minute inclusions.
 Depending on their color, they will easily join with a variety of settings, such as silver, platinum, yellow gold, white gold, and rose gold.

-If you want to get a Paraiba tourmaline, don’t forget to ask for an authenticity certificate from a gemological institute.
+If you want to get a Paraiba tourmaline birthstone, don’t forget to ask for an authenticity certificate from a gemological institute.
 These types of certificates prove the origin of the tourmaline, whether it has enhancements or treatments, and if it’s even real or synthetic.